-Fleetwood Heritage Open Days is your chance to look around many of the local historic and interesting buildings and places for free.
-Some of which you can’t even normally go in.
+Fleetwood Heritage Open Days is your chance to look around local historic and interesting buildings for free.
+Some of which you can’t even normally go inside.

 Bearing in mind the weather, it was a good turnout in Fleetwood for Heritage Open Days in 2017.

-On Sunday morning The Esplanade was closed for the Triathlon and so visitors to the Mount and Lighthouse were fewer in number, but it was amazing how many braved the rain to see the two landmark buildings in the afternoon.
+On Sunday morning The Esplanade was closed for the Triathlon and so visitors to the Mount and Lighthouse were fewer in number.
+It was amazing how many braved the rain to see the two landmark buildings in the afternoon.

 Even the walks around the ferry and dock areas were popular, despite the rain.